 Telephone Boxes

-For several years now I have been taking pictures of a dying breed: telephone boxes.
-I managed to upload a few yesterday.
+For several years I have been taking pictures of a dying breed: telephone boxes.

 I recently had an issue with a newspaper using one of my images without permission (see here).
 When I tried to determine how much I could/should charge, I discovered a few lists and thanks to Manuela Schwendener, who sent several more yesterday, I now have these for future reference: